-For working within systems of dominance, one might turn to Queer of Color Critique for inspiration.
-Roderick A. Ferguson, who coined the field's name, explains that "Queer of Color Critique decodes culture fields not from a position outside those fields, but from within them, as those fields account for the queer of color subject's historicity" (Ferguson 2004, 4).
-In the wake of increasing mainstream acceptance, when White queer critics begin to grapple with distinguishing queerness from heteronormative and neoliberal politics, Queer of Color Critique proposes a framework that foregrounds the imbrication of sexuality and race.
-One central text, Cruising Utopia: The Then and There of Queer Futurity, by José Esteban Muñoz, frames its intersectional approach as a rebuke of Queer Negativity.
-What Muñoz describes as the "antirelational turn," perhaps exemplified most famously by Lee Edelman's No Future: Queer Theory and the Death Drive, associates queerness with self-desctructiveness, abjection, passivity, negation, etc., with the goal of resisting gay assimilation into a neoliberal mainstream.
-Muñoz points out that this frame of thinking builds a politics from a willful blindness toward difference, particularly toward racial difference:
+I now turn to Queer of Color Critique to explore models for working within and against systems of dominance.
+As Roderick A. Ferguson, who coined the field's name, affirms, “Queer of Color Critique decodes culture fields not from a position outside those fields, but from within them, as those fields account for the queer of color subject’s historicity” (Ferguson 2004, 4).
+The critique of this field responds to dominating trends within Queer Studies itself, whose centering of universal whiteness becomes more and more apparent in the wake of increasing mainstream acceptance.
+Resisting incorporation into heteronormative and neoliberal politics, Queer of Color Critique foregrounds the imbrication of sexuality and race.
+One prominent critic, José Esteban Muñoz, frames this intersectional approach as a rebuke of the “antirelational turn” in Queer Studies, perhaps exemplified most famously by Lee Edelman's No Future: Queer Theory and the Death Drive, and the field of Queer Negativity which it spawned.
+According to Muñoz, the antirelational frame of thinking exhibits a willful blindness toward difference, particularly toward racial difference:

 [M]ost of the work with which I disagree under the provisional title of "antirelational thesis" moves to imagine an escape of denouncement of relationality as first and foremost a distancing of queernes from what some theorists seem to think of as the contamination of race, gender, or other particularities that taint the purity of sexuality as the singular trope of difference.
 In other words, antirelational approaches to queer theory are romances of the negative, wishful thinking, and investments in deferring various dreams of difference.
 Muñoz 2009, 11

-Framed this way, the antirelational thesis effectively negates the critical work of intersectionality and third-wave feminism that brings multiple minority subject positions into relation and toward political solidarity.
 Drawing racial and gender minority positions into conversation with sexuality, Muñoz argues, enables new forms of politically-potent collectivism.

-Studying queerness as a time-bound phenomenon, Muñoz finds the strongest political utility for imagining connections between the past/present and the future, specifically, a future that will never come to be.
-He asserts that, "Queerness is not yet here.
-Queerness is an ideality… We may never touch queerness, but we can feel it in the warm illumination of a horizon imbued with potentiality" (1).
-Framing "queerness" as utopia that will never come into fruition, Muñoz argues, enables two critical moves.
-The first is to glimpse queerness as a guiding structure that motivates critical and collective thinking: "Utopia is an ideal, something that should mobilize us, push us forward.
-Utopia is not prescriptive; it renders potential blueprints of a world not quite here, a horizon of possibility, not a fixed schema" (Muñoz 2009, 97).
-Second, utopia's unattainability forecloses attempts of incorporation into the mainstream: "holding queerness in a sort of ontologically humble state… staves off the ossifying effects of neoliberal ideology and the degredation of politics brought about by representations of queerness in popular culture" (Muñoz 2019, 22).
-By virtue of being "not yet here," in other words, queerness can structure modes of being that resist being conscripted into majoritarian systems.
+For example, Muñoz poses queerness as a future-bound phenomenon to energizes an intersectional politics that can resist conscription into majoritarian systems.
+He asserts that, “Queerness is not yet here.
+Queerness is an ideality… We may never touch queerness, but we can feel it in the warm illumination of a horizon imbued with potentiality” (1).
+Framing queerness as utopia enables two critical moves.
+The first is to glimpse queerness as a guiding structure that “renders potential blueprints of a world not quite here, a horizon of possibility, not a fixed schema” (Muñoz 2009, 97).
+The second is to foreclose attempts of incorporation into the mainstream, “staving off the ossifying effects of neoliberal ideology and the degredation of politics brought about by representations of queerness in popular culture” (Muñoz 2019, 22).
+By virtue of being “not yet here,” in other words, queer futurity can structure modes of resistance within systems of dominance.